 EGLN3 (Egl-9 Family Hypoxia-Inducible Factor 3) is a Protein Coding gene.
-Diseases associated with EGLN3 include hypoxia.
+Diseases associated with EGLN3 include chronic mountain sickness and hypoxia.
 Among its related pathways are Pathways in cancer and Cellular Senescence.
-GO annotations related to this gene include iron ion binding and peptidyl-proline 4-dioxygenase activity.
+GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is EGLN1.

 UniProtKB/Swiss-Prot for EGLN3 Gene